The agent ecosystem was broken.

 Why does my AI need me to test its own code?

-ZeroSphere is in early access.
-Linux first.
+ZeroSphere ships on Windows and Linux.
 The agent sees your screen, runs your app, clicks through your UI, and fixes what breaks without you describing anything.